Home Loan Jargon Explained

 Cash rate

 The cash rate is the interest rate on unsecured overnight loans between banks.
 It is set by the Reserve Bank of Australia.
-The cash rate recently increased for the first time in over a decade.
+In May 2022, the cash rate increased for the first time in over a decade.

 Conditional pre-approval